 The rest of the paper is organized as follows: In Section 2 we provide some information on the sovereign debt data used for this study, and present our empirical approach.
-Section 3 presents our findings on the determinants of sovereign debt 'spreads.'
-In Section 4 we analyze data on stock returns of Israeli companies traded in the US.
-Section 5 contains further discussion of the results, especially the differences between the results on bonds and stocks, and the results for 1996-99 and 2000, and offers some conclusions.
+Section 3 presents our findings on the determinants of sovereign debt "spreads."
+In Section 4 we analyze data on stock returns of Israeli companies traded in the US, and Section 5 concludes.